 - The Creek Trail is 0.6 miles and is considered moderate.

 - The Lodge Fitness Loop is 0.25 miles and is rated "easy" and also provides wheelchair accessibility.
 The trail is also lighted for both early morning and evening hikes.

 - The East Ridge Trail (Old Appalachian Approach Trail) is a one mile hike that leads from the Visitor Center to the top of the waterfall.

 Another point of access to the AT can be found at Clingman's Dome near Knoxville (this is the highest point of the trail at 6,625 feet).
 This 7.5 mile drive to Clingman's Dome from Newfound Gap gives visitors easy access to Clingman's Road Drive.
 While in this region, check out Tellico Village, a friendly waterfront retirement community less than 45 minutes from Great Smoky Mountains National Park trails.
-Winner of Real Estate Scorecard's 2014 Bliss Award for Happiest Community of the Year, Tellico Village has an active hiking club who can share their secrets about the park and hiking with waterfalls.
+Winner of Community Finder's 2014 Bliss Award for Happiest Community of the Year, Tellico Village has an active hiking club who can share their secrets about the park and hiking with waterfalls.
 Known for its wellness amenities and golf courses, Tellico Village is made up of eight neighborhoods and features:

 - Three 18 Hole Championship Golf Courses